FormidableLabs/react-swipeable/README.md

 **`innerRef`** will allow access to the Swipeable's inner dom node element react ref.
 See [#81](https://github.com/dogfessional/react-swipeable/issues/81) for more details.
 Example usage `<Swipeable innerRef={(el) => this.swipeableEl = el} >`.
 Then you'll have access to the dom element that Swipeable uses internally.

+**`rotationAngle`** Allows to set an angle in degrees.
+Needed for a rotated view point of specific elements.
+For instance, usage on a tablet from two different sides.
+The default value is `0`.

 **None of the props are required.**
 ### PropType Definitions